Apparicine

-Apparicine is a monoterpenoid indole alkaloid.
+Apparicine is a monoterpenoid tricyclic indole alkaloid.
 It is named after Apparicio Duarte, a Brazilian botanist who studied the Aspidosperma species from which apparicine was first isolated.
-It was the first member of the vallesamine group of alkaloids to be isolated and have its structure established, which was first published in 1965.
+It was the first member of the vallesamine group of indole alkaloids to be isolated and have its structure established, which was first published in 1965.
 It has also been known by the synonyms gomezine, pericalline, and tabernoschizine.